Your Maximum Muscular Bodyweight and Measurements

 In the scientific community, Dr. E. M. Kouri, et. al. presented a comparison between the lean body masses of drug-free vs. drug-using lifters based upon their fat-free mass indexes (FFMI) .
 This formula can be solved for maximum lean body mass at a given height if a maximum FFMI is assumed for drug-free lifters.
-The problem with doing this, however, is that, again, bone structure is not considered – though the works of Cameron et al. and Glauber et al. indicate clearly that such a relation exists [1,2].
+The problem with doing this, however, is that, again, bone structure is not considered.

 Predicting Maximum Muscular Bodyweight

-However, if you have long muscle bellies, good health and hormone levels, a growth supporting diet and lifestyle, and train according to your needs then you should, in time, be able to approach such a predicted muscular weight.
+If you have long muscle bellies, good health and hormone levels, a growth supporting diet and lifestyle, and train according to your needs then you should, in time, be able to reach such a predicted muscular weight.
 If one of these factors doesn’t apply to you then your potential will be less.
-It has been my experience though – based on almost ten years of data collection and analysis and owing to the fact that ultimate muscular potential is so closely tied to bone structure – that most healthy people can come surprisingly close to what such a formula can predict …if they train correctly for long enough.
+It has been my experience, though, based on over 5 years of data collection and analysis, that most healthy people can come quite close to what such a formula can predict – if they train correctly for long enough.

 One must also consider the case where a person’s bone structure tapers at the extremities.
-For instance, the wrist and ankle circumferences could be “small” but the shoulder and hip structures not correspondingly “small”.
-This trait is not entirely uncommon and can produce deceiving results.
-The opposite end of the spectrum is a slightly built person who has large wrists and ankles – this type of structure also exists.
+For instance, the wrist and ankle circumferences could be “small” but the upper legs and torso structures not correspondingly “small”.
+This trait is somewhat common amongst people of African descent.
+Some people with strong endomorphic tendencies also have this type of structure.
+The opposite end of the spectrum is a very slightly built person who has large wrists and ankles.
+This type of structure also exists.
 In these cases, it is more difficult to accurately predict muscular potential.
-I have chosen to present a simplified lean body mass prediction equation, but with the caveat that an adjustment be made for thinly and thickly built men whose structures are not accurately reflected in their wrist and ankle measurements.
+I have chosen to present a simplified lean body mass prediction equation, but with the caveat that an adjustment be made for very thinly and thickly built men.

 Finally, potential lean body mass increases with body fat percentage.
 Research has found that very heavy Sumo wrestlers actually carry more lean body mass than bodybuilders of the same height .
-A statistical analysis of off-season vs. contest-condition bodybuilders was performed to account for this in the lean body mass prediction equation.
+I performed a statistical analysis of off-season vs. contest-condition bodybuilders to account for this in the lean body mass prediction equation.

 Predicting Maximum Muscular Bodyweight: The Equation

-Based on an analysis of some 300 class and overall title winning drug-free bodybuilders and strength athletes from 1947 to 2010 the following equation, predicting the maximum lean body mass someone of a given height and bone-structure can achieve without the use of anabolic drugs, was derived.
-It describes a “normal” state of nutrition and fluid retention in the trainee.
-(There is a link at the end of this article to an online calculator based on all of the formulae presented here).
+The equation below predicts the maximum lean body mass someone of a given height and bone-structure can achieve without the use of anabolic drugs (there is a link at the end of this article to an online calculator based on all of the formula presented here).

-W = Wrist circumference measured on the hand side of the styloid process.
+- W = Wrist circumference measured on the elbow side of the styloid process.